Frequently Asked Questions

 Yes!
 A few ways in fact!

 CAHDS Committees: From time-to-time CAHDS requires individuals to serve on various CAHDS Committees.
-We typically ask your Regional Organization for recommendations for these positions, so if you are keen to get involved, we recommend reaching out to your RO, so they can be sure to keep you in mind should an opportunity come up that they think would be a good fit!
+We typically ask your Regional Organization or the Regional Leaders Committee for recommendations for these positions, so if you are keen to get involved, we recommend reaching out to your RO or Regional Leader, so they can be sure to keep you in mind should an opportunity come up that they think would be a good fit!

 Competition: There are also lots of opportunities to compete internationally each year.
 If you are interested in any of these opportunities, application forms for each event are posted on our website as the information becomes available.
 We're also happy to chat through options for those of you who would like to compete internationally in the future, but aren't sure where to start or what event might be the best fit for your team.
 If you have questions, reach out!